woodstockcs/labs/dvd-lab/README.md

 ```
 3. Once you have a working spaceship: in the draw() function add the command `y = y – 1`;

+## DVD Logo Challenge

+1. Start by creating a rectangle and have it bounce off the sides of the screen.
+1. Have the rectangle change colors when bouncing off the side of a screen (this can be random, or a predetermined set of colors)
+1. Have rectangle play a “boing” sound when it bounces off the side of a wall (you might want to look at p5-sound to achieve this)
+1. When the rectangle hits a corner of the screen, have it stop the animation and display some sort of celebratory gif or message on the screen.
+1. Load the DVD logo into your sketch and replace the rectangle with this logo: https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcQ8j2ZvogClZN_eBG7qKeZUCcHweqjjsulAsOGOzKvhkQ2iEEzF

 ## How to Submit